QuintonJason/qvids/README.md

 ## Roadmap

--Pull vids from app subfolder
+- Pull vids from app subfolder
--Ability to rearrange vid array before merge
+- Ability to rearrange vid array before merge
--Better UI
+- Better UI

 ## To Use